 - Process Transparency

-Analytics makes project progress and team activities visible to stakeholders.
-For example, visualizing project data through dashboards or Kanban boards helps track task status and workload distribution. - Risk Management
+Analytics makes project progress and team activity visible to stakeholders.
+Dashboards and Kanban boards, for instance, give a clear view of task status and workload distribution. - Risk Management

-Data analysis tools help identify potential risks before they impact project delivery.
+Analytics tools surface potential risks before they affect delivery.

-Example: A logistics company implemented a BI tool to monitor delivery routes, reducing delays and cutting operational costs by 25%. - Efficient Resource Allocation
+Example: A logistics company used a BI tool to monitor delivery routes, reducing delays and cutting operational costs by 25%. - Efficient Resource Allocation

-Analytics helps managers distribute tasks more effectively based on team capacity and project priorities.
+Analytics helps managers assign tasks based on actual team capacity and project priorities.

 Tools and methodologies for data analytics